Enneagram Coaching Programs | The Enneagram in Business

 Ginger’s books: Bringing Out the Best in Yourself at Work | What Type of Leader Are You? | Bringing Out the Best in Everyone You Coach | The Enneagram Development Guide | Consulting with the Enneagram | The Art of Typing

 Individual and group coaching available with Ginger Lapid-Bogda and the Enneagram in Business Network

 The ICF, the largest global coach accrediting body, has approved both Enneagram in Business coaching programs for ACSTH credits.
 These credits can be used toward either an ICF coaching credential (60 hours required for the minimum credential) or as continuing education credits for renewing existing ICF credentials (40 CCEUs every 3 years) and cover the core competencies.

 Attending both programs gives more than the 60 credits needed for an initial ICF credential, although there are other requirements as well: a specified number of documented client coaching hours, a written ethics test, and 10 hours of mentor coaching by an ICF approved mentor-coach.
-Two Senior Members of the Enneagram in Business Network are ICF authorized mentor-coaches and offer discounted rates to participants of The Enneagram in Business coaching programs:
+A Senior Member of the Enneagram in Business Network is an ICF authorized mentor-coach and offers discounted rates to participants of The Enneagram in Business coaching programs: